Fieldy: Other ventures

-Fieldy was also working on his own clothing line 'Immanuel one twenty three'; when asked about it while backstage at the West Palm Beach stop of the Mayhem Festival in 2010, he stated that it was "much harder than he had previously expected" to start a clothing line, and has moved on to the side project that he can "be more proud of, opposed to his first solo CD under Fieldy's Dreams titled Rock'n Roll Gangster".
-Got The Life: My Journey of Addiction, Faith, Recovery and Korn is a memoir Fieldy penned, which hit shelves March 10, 2009.
-His autobiography tells the story of how he found God, quit drugs, and found the better part of himself.
+Fieldy also launched his own clothing line called Immanuel One Twenty Three, later saying that it was "much harder than he had previously expected" to start a clothing line.
+He released the memoir Got The Life: My Journey of Addiction, Faith, Recovery and Korn in 2009.
+The book tells the story of how he found God, quit drugs, and found the better part of himself.